 Tube dresses with fullness at the bottom was another trend, which is now known as the mermaid style.
 During the 1950s, this style had a gathered skirt around the knees down to the ankles or floor, with some having a shorter front and a longer back.

 The world of costume design and cinema-inspired fashion has brought a plethora of choices for the modern woman.
-Looking at most dresses donned by celebrities in the red carpet today, we can see that they are still closely inspired from the looks of the old, especially the 1930’s.
+Looking at most dresses donned by celebrities in the red carpet today, we can see that they are still closely inspired by the looks of the old, especially the 1930s.
 As looking pristine and elegant is part of their job, the best inspiration to look for is in the era of the epitome of Hollywood glamour.

-Same goes for the glamorous women who love dressing up for social events – you can never go wrong with going “cinematic.”
+The same goes for the glamorous women who love dressing up for social events – you can never go wrong with going “cinematic.”
 Now, it’s easier to get your own film-inspired apparel, as they can be brought from the local department stores into the closets of ordinary women.